|Customers waiting hours for 23-cent pizzas in Ohio|

 ``I did it for the principle of it.
 The principle of it is he's not a crybaby and Papa John's should not have gotten into it,'' Jennie Moore, 54, of University Heights, said as she waited for a pepperoni pizza.

 Randall Hunter, 50, from Cleveland Heights, spent most of his four-hour split between bus driving shifts waiting for his pepperoni pizza.
-He defended James and what he said were flagrant fouls he received in the Washington series.
+He defended James and what the All-Star forward said were flagrant fouls he received in the Washington series.

 ``You hit him in the face, you undercut him where he could really have an injury,'' Hunter said. ``He could be out the rest of the season.''